jgerstein/Functions-Assignment/Documentation2.md

-# Name:
+# Name: Work

 ## Examples:
 Insert examples here.

 ## Description:
-Insert description here
+Finds the work an object does using its mass and velocity

 ## Syntax:
 Demonstrate syntax here